vborrego/cxf-test/README.md

 # cxf-test
-Sample web app built with Apache CXF with SOAP and REST.
+Sample web app built with Apache CXF with SOAP and REST (JAX-WS and JAX-RS).

 Uses Maven